 - The average retirement age is around 64 years old around the world.

-- You can retire earlier than the official retirement age, once you’ve attained financial independence.
+- You can retire early by gaining financial independence.

-- These 5 secrets of the Financial Independence Retire Early (FIRE) movement will help you leave the 9-5 workplace before you’re 64.
+- These 5 secrets of the Financial Independence Retire Early (FIRE) movement will help you escape full-time work and choose how you work.

 Are you ready to work in your job until you’re 64?

 That’s the average retirement age across the world, with the OECD average pension age being 64.3 years old for men and 63.7 years old for women in 2018.
 If you’re currently 23 and don’t love the 9-5 typical work routine, you have 40 years of it ahead of you.